Commander-in-chief: Denmark

 King Christian IV on board his flagship during the 1644 Battle of Colberger Heide, by Wilhelm Marstrand.
-The king's personal commitment during the battle, are memorialized in first lines of the Danish royal anthem.
+The king's personal commitment during the battle, are memorialised in first lines of the Danish royal anthem.

 The position of the Danish monarch as the head of the military is deeply rooted in tradition.
 While the 1953 constitution does not explicitly designate the monarch as commander-in-chief; it is implicit, given the general provision in article 12 and the more specific wording of article 19 (2): "Except for purposes of defence against an armed attack upon the Realm or Danish forces, the King shall not use military force against any foreign state without the consent of the Folketing.
 Any measure which the King may take in pursuance of this provision shall forthwith be submitted to the Folketing".

 However, when reading the Danish Constitution, it is important to bear in mind that the king in this context is understood by Danish jurists to be read as the government (consisting of the prime minister and other ministers).
 This is a logical consequence of articles 12, 13 and 14, all of which in essence stipulates that the powers vested in the monarch can only be exercised through ministers, who are responsible for all acts.
 Thus, the Government, in effect, holds the supreme command authority implied in articles 12 and 19(2).

 The Danish Defence Law (Forsvarsloven) designates in article 9 the minister of defence as the supreme authority in Defence (højeste ansvarlige myndighed for forsvaret).
 Under the minister is the chief of defence, the senior-ranking professional military officer heading the Defence Command, who commands the Army, the Navy, the Air Force and other units not reporting directly to the Ministry of Defence.